lambdacasserole/dodgem/README.md

                            bump.
   --patch-tag TEXT         The commit message tag indicating a patch version
                            bump.
+  --prerelease-tag TEXT    The commit message tag indicating a prerelease
+                           version bump.
   --ignore-tag-case        Ignores capitalization in commit message tags.
   --quiet                  Suppresses all extraneous output.
   --bump-major             If given, performs a major version bump.
   --bump-minor             If given, performs a minor version bump.
   --bump-patch             If given, performs a patch version bump.
+  --bump-prerelease        If given, performs a prerelease version bump.
+  --bump-build             If given, performs a build version bump.
+  --prerelease-token TEXT  The prerelease token to append.
+  --build-token TEXT       The build token to append.
   --dry                    If given, does not write the version change to
                            disk.
   --help                   Show this message and exit.